Notion AI

 Sentiment Analysis is a strong skill of most LLMs and adjacent to the information extraction use case I shared earlier.

-It’s also an area where you can let your creativity run free and adapt the prompt depending on your use case.
 You could, for example, only filter out feedback that is relevant to a specific department.
 To get started, use the below prompt for a simple qualification of how they feel:

 Prompt: Analyse how the customer feels about our Notion Mug based on the customer review in the property “Review”.
 Answer with only one word.
 Answer either with “positive”, “neutral” or “negative”.